qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 9_ Subroutines and Control Abstraction.md

 Offsets from frame pointer time, then the object is placed in a variable-size area at the top of the frame; its address and dope vector (descriptor) are stored in the ﬁxed-size portion of the frame, at a statically known offset from the frame pointer (Figure 8.7).
 If there are no variable-size objects, then every object within the frame has a statically known offset from the stack pointer, and the implementation may dispense with the frame pointer, freeing up a register for other use.
 If the size of an argument is not known at compile time, then the argument may be placed in a variable-size portion of the frame below the other arguments, with its address and dope vector at known offsets from the frame pointer.
 Alternatively, the caller may simply pass a temporary address and dope vector, counting on the called routine to copy the argument into the variable-size area at the top of the frame. ■ In a language with nested subroutines and static scoping (e.g., Ada, Common EXAMPLE 9.3

+Static and dynamic links Lisp, ML, Scheme, or Swift), objects that lie in surrounding subroutines, and

 ![Figure 9.1 Example of...](images/page_446_vector_295.png)
 *Figure 9.1 Example of subroutine nesting, taken from Figure 3.5.
 Within B, C, and D, all ﬁve routines are visible.
 Within A and E, routines A, B, and E are visible, but C and D are not.
 Given the calling sequence A, E, B, D, C, in that order, frames will be allocated on the stack as shown at right, with the indicated static and dynamic links.*